abdjamaaa/Assignment-8-Seaborn/README.md

 # Seaborn Data Visualization Project

 ## Purpose
-This project uses Python and Seaborn to create data visualizations from real-world exercise data and the built-in planets dataset.
+The project is written in Python using Seaborn to generate visualizations of data through real life exercise data and the provided built in planet data set.

 ---